Categories

 It is right to give our thanks and praise.

-The Celebrant prays the
+The Celebrant intones the Preface, concluding

 Sanctus & Benedictus

-Please remain standing as the
+Please remain standing as the Eucharistic Prayer continues, concluding

 Blessing and honour and glory and power are yours for ever and ever.
 Amen.

-Our Father, who art in heaven, Hallowed be thy Name.
+Our Father, who art in heaven, hallowed be thy Name.
 Thy kingdom come.
 Thy will be done on earth, as it is in heaven.
 Give us this day our daily bread.
-And forgive us our trespasses, As we forgive those who trespass against us.
-And lead us not into temptation; But deliver us from evil.
-For thine is the kingdom, The power, and the glory, For ever and ever.
+And forgive us our trespasses, as we forgive those who trespass against us.
+And lead us not into temptation; but deliver us from evil.
+For thine is the kingdom, the power, and the glory, for ever and ever.
 Amen.

 The Celebrant breaks the bread and says